The Boy with the Amber Necklace

 Professor Jane Evans, of the British Geological Survey, who carried out the research, said that she believed that the monument would have been as awe-inspiring as Westminster Abbey or the launch of a Space Shuttle.
 "It must have been an incredible structure when it was built," she said.
 "They would have come to stare in amazement."
 Mike Pitts, editor of British Archaeology, said that families and tradesmen travelling to Britain would have taken time to see Stonehenge.
 "They would have made a detour to see what would have been a wonder of its time."

 The amber to make the beads almost certainly came from the Baltic Sea.
 I'd like to add my point of view here, for what it is worth.
 Were the beads part of a trade or purchase made in the Mediterranean or perhaps, picked up along the way to Stonehenge?
 All told there were 90 large beads in the necklace.
 It was not something that everyday people wore when they were out and about.
-Could they have been a gift to a prestigious family, or an heirloom passed on to the next in line?
+Could they have been a gift to a prestigious family to curry favor, or an heirloom passed on to the next in line?
 Was the status of the Boy so elevated that the amber necklace remained his in death as well as life?
-Perhaps the necklace was given to him in death by a grieving elder, heartbroken over the loss of the one who would have been a future Lord or King.
+Perhaps the necklace was given to him in death by a grieving elder, heartbroken over the loss of the one who would have been their future Lord or King.

 Could the family group the Boy was part of, brought him expressly to Stonehenge for a healing or a special rite of passage?
 Could the Boy have been a sacrificial lamb for the family's higher purpose?
 Was the Boy possibly a promised groom to a daughter of a prominent family hoping to create an alliance?
 They do not quite fit in as wanderers; they seem to have had a distinct destination in mind.
 And the means to make that destination a reality.